Music worth hiking for.

 Wild Notes is committed to responsible stewardship of public lands.
 Our performances cause no disruption to wildlife, leave no trace on the environment, and encourage deeper appreciation of America's national treasures.

-Wild Notes was founded by cellist Mandy Guilfoyle in Houston, TX in 2025 and is run by Mandy in addition to her sister and professional photographer, Allie Milliot, who resides in Seminole, FL.
+Wild Notes was founded by cellist Mandy Guilfoyle in Houston, TX in 2025.

 Mon | 09:00 am – 05:00 pm | |